Just how are the Mariners overachieving? Look no further than the bullpen

 “It’s everything,” he said.
 “We’re always going to play in close games.
 That’s just gonna happen.
 But you need the horses to get you there, and the guys in the bullpen have been outstanding.
 And the fact that we’re probably deeper than we’ve ever been at any point in the season really excites me.”

 The projection formulas still doubt the Mariners can sneak into the postseason.
-ESPN gives them a 6.9 percent chance of making it as does FanGraphs.
+ESPN gives them a 6.9% chance of making it as does FanGraphs.
 But they continue to persevere despite what the equations might predict.

 This might not be a team overachieving like most people think.
 This might be a team built to win the close ones because of the guys in the bullpen.
 Will it end up in the postseason?
 We’ll see.

-But if they do end the drought “joy” might not be the most appropriate word to describe fans’ emotions.
+But if they do end the drought, “joy” might not be the most appropriate word to describe fans’ emotions.
 Perhaps the better one is relief.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.